How to Fix 500 Internal Server Error in NGINX

 sudo chmod -R 644 /var/www/html/*

-Ensure that the web user (e.g., www-data
+Ensure that the web user (e.g., www-data) owns the files:

 sudo chown -R www-data:www-data /var/www/html